philschatz/philschatz.github.io/_posts/2014-03-07-polyfills-for-books.md

+---
+layout: post
+title: css-polyfills for Books
+---

 ## "Why CSS instead of Javascript?""

-We want authors to customize their books but do not want them to write (or run) arbitrary JavaScript.
+Wouldn't it be great if authors could customize their books without having them write (or run) arbitrary JavaScript?
+This post shows a way to do it.

+## Our Problem

 Our books end up being published in various formats with various support for CSS.

-## Our Problem

 We use Docbook for PDFs partly because we need to move content around (ie collating exercises at the end of a chapter, making an index) and XSLT provides a way to move XML around.